cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 Using different Cloudify plugins, the bootstrap process will create the infrastructure (servers, networks, security groups and rules, etc..) required for Cloudify's Manager to run in that environment.

-# Step 1: Initialize a Working Directory
+# Actionable: Initialize a Working Directory

 Navigate to a directory of your choosing, and initialize it as a Cloudify CLI working directory using this command: